 Her research continues to look at topics in Asian Canadian Studies.
 She is working on an introductory volume on Asian Canadian Literature for a Routledge series on Canadian Studies, which is edited by Lorraine York and Robert Lecker.
 Additionally, she is planning a second creative-critical project, entitled Reading Outside of the Frame: Commemorative Projects on Early Chinese Canadian Women, which examines commemorative and familial accounts of early Chinese Canadian female experience.

-We met up with Monica to find out a bit more about her and her teaching practices.
+We talked to Lindsay to find out a bit more about her research and the road to earning her degree.

 Tell us about the road to earning your UBC degree.

 The interdisciplinary nature of UBC-O’s PhD is unique, and it allowed me the creativity and freedom to explore ways of productively merging my interests in creative writing and critical scholarship.

 I would particularly like to thank my supervisor, Dan Keyes, for always believing in my imagining of a creative-critical project.
 He was constantly available to provide feedback, guidance, and encouragement; since the completion of my PhD, he has also written several letters to support my various applications, and he unswervingly emphasizes the innovation and value of my creative-critical approach to research.